scope-lab-vu/Beta-VAE-OOD-Detector/hyperparameter-tuning/README.md

 ```

-**Note**: We require the images and CSV files generated in the [data generation](https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/tree/main/data-generation) step.
+**Note**: We require the images and CSV files generated in the [data generation](https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/tree/main/data-generation) step. mig_numgenerative, mig_sampling_value, and mig_iterations are parameters that need to be provided. **mig_numgenerative** is the number of labels (e.g., brightness, precipitation) that is known during data generation. **mig_sampling_value** is the number of sampling needed in computing MIG (default = 100).
+Sampling is required because MIG is based on entropy computation.
+Refer to the original paper on [MIG](https://proceedings.neurips.cc/paper/2018/hash/1ee3dfcd8a0645a25a35977997223d22-Abstract.html) for more information. **mig_iterations** we compute an average MIG score.
+We do this to stabilize the score as it is based on sampling.